AI context - why personalized analyses are better

 The Problem Without Context

-Imagine asking someone to write a competitive analysis—but that person doesn’t know who you are, what your product does, or how you’re positioned in the market.
+Imagine you ask someone to write a competitive analysis—but that person doesn’t know who you are, what your product does, or how you’re positioned in the market.
 They can describe what the competitor is doing.
-But they can’t determine whether that’s a threat, an opportunity, or simply irrelevant to you.
+But they can’t assess whether that’s a threat to you, an opportunity, or simply irrelevant.

 That’s exactly how Picasa’s AI works without AI context.
 It sees your competitors’ updates and can summarize them.
 But a real analysis—one that tells you what that means for you—requires knowledge about you.